 - No finding of academic misconduct has been made against them in the unit concerned.

 Additionally student may apply for supplementary assessment in any unit which is the final unit required for graduation in there course and where they have achieved a mark between 45 and 49 for the unit overall, or the same mark in any failed component item in the unit.

 - Unit Coordinator(s)

 - ACCT5432 Introductory Financial Accounting (ID 2664) and MGMT5504 Data Analysis and Decision Making (ID 3513) and ECON5541 Economics for Business: Applications and Policy (ID 5315) and LAWS5508 Commercial and Company Law (ID 3360) and FINA5533 Finance Essentials (ID 6240) and ACCT5511 Intermediate Corporate Financial Accounting (ID 2666) and ACCT5531 Financial Accounting: Theory and Practice (ID 2669) and ACCT5633 Accounting for Planning and Control (ID 2672) and ACCT5706 Ethics, Risk and Technology (ID 7946) and for students in the Master of Professional Accounting a weighted average mark of 65% or 42340 Graduate Diploma in Commerce (Chartered Accounting) (ID 1511) and ACCT5706 Ethics, Risk and Technology (ID 7946)

 - ACCT4440 Management Accounting: Issues and Perspectives (ID 901)

 - Six month rule

 Legislation changes constantly.
-In the Program modules, candidates are expected to be up to date with relevant legislation, Standards, cases, rulings, determinations and other guidance as they stand six months before the exam date unless otherwise stated.
+In the Chartered Accountant ANZ modules, students are expected to be up to date with relevant legislation, standards, cases, rulings, determinations and other guidance as they stand six months before the exam date unless otherwise stated.